How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 TL;DR

-- Information gain—how much NEW value your content adds beyond what already exists—became a measurable ranking factor in 2026.
-Google’s 2022 patent on information gain scoring now directly influences which content survives core updates, making originality more important than keyword optimization.
+• Information gain-how much genuinely new knowledge your content adds beyond what already ranks-became the dominant ranking signal after the March 2026 core update.
+A 2022 Google patent on information gain scoring now directly determines which content survives core updates, making originality more valuable than keyword density ever was.

-Last month I watched a 4-person SaaS team lose 60% of their organic traffic overnight.
+I watched a 4-person SaaS team lose 60% of their organic traffic the week of March 27, 2026.

 They’d been ranking #2 for their main keyword for three years.
 Their content was objectively better than the #1 result.
 They had more backlinks.
 Better Core Web Vitals.
 A product people actually wanted.

-Then the December 2025 core update rolled out between December 11 and December 29, and they dropped to page four.
+Then Google’s March 2026 core update dropped.
+They fell to page four.
 Not because they did anything wrong.
 Because Reddit showed up.

 Here’s what nobody tells you about adapting to Google algorithm updates: sometimes there’s nothing to fix.
 The game changed.
 Your content didn’t get worse.
 The playing field just tilted.